1043PM/Permission_Processor_CLI/README.md

 # Permission Processor CLI

-Permission Processor CLI is a command-line tool designed to process Salesforce permission set files and generate an Excel report.
-The report provides a detailed overview of object and field permissions, helping administrators and developers analyze and document permissions effectively.
+Permission Processor CLI is a command-line tool designed to process Salesforce **Permission Sets** and **Profiles** files and generate an Excel report.
+The report provides a detailed view of object and field permissions, helping administrators and developers effectively analyze and document permissions.

 ## Features

-- **Process Permission Sets**: Reads Salesforce permission set XML files and extracts object and field permissions.
+- **Process Permission Sets or Profiles**: Reads Salesforce XML files of Permission Sets or Profiles and extracts object and field permissions.
-- **Generate Excel Reports**: Creates an Excel file with organized tables containing permissions data.
+- **Generate Excel Reports**: Creates an Excel file with organized tables containing permission data.
-- **Use Labels Instead of API Names**: Optionally replaces API names with labels for objects and fields for better readability.
+- **Use Labels Instead of API Names**: Optionally replaces API names with object and field labels for better readability.
-- **Customizable Icons**: Allows customization of icons representing `true` and `false` values in the report.
+- **Customizable Icons**: Allows customization of the icons representing `true` and `false` values in the report.
-- **Configurable Paths**: Supports custom paths for permission sets and metadata files.
+- **Configurable Paths**: Supports custom paths for permission and metadata files.
-- **Flexible Command-Line Options**: Provides various options to customize the output and behavior of the tool.
+- **Flexible Command-Line Options**: Provides several options to customize the tool's output and behavior.

 ## Table of Contents